14islands/r3f-scroll-rig/README.md

 Note: `ViewportScrollScene` will not be affected by global postprocessing effects since it runs in a separate render pass.

-## Can I use R3F events in `<ViewportScrollScene>`?
+## Can I use events from both DOM and R3F?

-Yes, events can be tunneled.
-You need to re-attach the event system to a parent of the canvas for this to work:
+Yes, you need to re-attach the event system to a parent of the canvas for this to work:

 ```tsx
 const ref = useRef()